 The validation cycle determines the maximum period between two model validations, which can be up to five years.
 This means that each model in scope will be independently validated at least once within the validation cycle.
 Model Validation can also start validating before the due date, for example following specific portfolio/market developments or regulatory changes.
 Materiality of a model is determined based on quantitative and qualitative criteria.
 Quantitative criteria relate to, amongst others, a percentage of Market Value of Liabilities/Assets, or Solvency Capital Requirement.
 Qualitative criteria cover model complexity, strategic importance and other factors.
 Models with a higher materiality are validated more frequently.
 Depending on materiality of the model, as well as the severity of findings resulting from a model validation, models receive a Validation Opinion.
-Models with severe findings require remediation actions by management, such as further adjustments of the model.
+Management forms an opinion on the identified findings and proposes remedial actions, such as further adjustments of the model.